egnerney/Diffusive_Equilibrium_MOP_Community_Code/Fortran_code/Read_Me_Fortran_Diff_Eq.txt

 Read Me For Fortran Diffusive Equilibrium Code:
-Tested with gfortran 15.1 but should work on  GNU Fortran ≥ 10 | Any compiler that supports F2003–F2018 should work. gnuplot required for plotting only in example.
+Tested with gfortran 15.1, but should work on  GNU Fortran ≥ 10 | Any compiler that supports F2003–F2018 should work. gnuplot is required for plotting only in the example.
 Tested on gnuplot 6.0

-Cite **Nerney (2025)** if you use the solver in published work or code.
+Cite **Nerney (2025) and code at http://doi.org/10.5281/zenodo.15623974** if you use the solver in published work or code.
 We give permission to incorporate these routines into a user program if the copyright is acknowledged and Nerney (2025) is cited.

-Test Example For Io aligned Field line is in basic_example_use_of_diffusive_equilibrium_code.f90 run via Makefile via: make
+Test Example For Io aligned Field line is in basic_example_use_of_diffusive_equilibrium_code.f90, or if uncommented in Makefile, MPI parallelized version basic_example_use_of_diffusive_equilibrium_code_mpi.f90, replacing compilation of basic_example_use_of_diffusive_equilibrium_code.f90 run via Makefile via: make all

-Which will compile helper modules/functions/subroutines from diffusive_equilibrium_mod.f90
+Tested on FC = gfortran for serial version and FC = mpifort for MPI parallelized version, both installed in Mac terminal via brew install gcc and brew install open-mpi (install open-mpi after gcc to have them properly linked), but can be managed via conda as well or using your preferred compiler or package manager.

+Which will compile helper modules/functions/subroutines from diffusive_equilibrium_mod.f90, then run via ./run_diff_eq or if using the MPI parallelized version, mpirun -np numprocs ./run_diff_eq with numprocs = number of processors you wish to or have available to run the code in parallel on.

-and run a Single Io Aligned field line at Jupiter example taking the user through setup and then saving plots of output (gnuplot required for plots)
+and run a Single Io Aligned field line at Jupiter example taking the user through setup and then saving plots of output (gnuplot required for plots).
+The parallelized version is implemented via static block decomposition, where the field line is chunked into approximately equal pieces, given the number of available processors specified in the MPI call.

-ASSUMES Last species is always core/cold electrons given by neutrality with all other species
+ASSUMES the last species is always core/cold electrons, given by neutrality with all other species

 Reads in field line trace at Io (JRM33+ Con2020), reference densities, temperatures, and kappa values/kappa temps.
-Gives reference at Centrifugal equator from Nerney (2025) 1D radial Centrifugal equator emperical model to then be extrapolated along a field line.
+Gives reference to the Centrifugal equator from Nerney (2025), a 1D radial Centrifugal equator empirical model to then be extrapolated along a field line.

-| **Swap distribution function** | Change `dist_tag` before the species loop; each species can differ but in this test case they are all the same.
+| **Swap distribution function** | Change `dist_tag` before the species loop; each species can differ, but in this test case, they are all the same.
 !Avaiable Distribution Types:
    !character(len=32)              :: dist_tag = 'Maxwellian' !
-Bagenal & Sullivan (1981) etc. Basic default Assumed isotropic always, ignores anisotropy
+Bagenal & Sullivan (1981) etc. Basic default, assumed isotropic always, ignores anisotropy
    !character(len=32)              :: dist_tag = 'Aniso_Maxwellian' !
 Huang & Birmingham (1992) Anisotropic Maxwellian
    !character(len=32)              :: dist_tag = 'Aniso_Maxwellian_Const_Tperp' !
-Bagenal & Sullivan (1981), Bagenal (1994), Mei, Thorne, Bagenal (1995) Assumed Constant Anisotrpy along field line, inconsistent but good enough often
+Bagenal & Sullivan (1981), Bagenal (1994), Mei, Thorne, Bagenal (1995) Assumed Constant Anisotrpy along field line, inconsistent but good enough, often
    !character(len=32)              :: dist_tag = 'Aniso_Kappa' !
 Meyer-Vernet et al. (1995), Moncuquet et al. (2002) Anisotropic Standard Kappa distribution
    !character(len=32)              :: dist_tag = 'Aniso_Product_Kappa' !
 Nerney (2025) Anisotropic Product Kappa Distribution
    !character(len=32)              :: dist_tag = 'Fried_Egg' !
 Nerney (2025) "Fried-Egg" Distribution Function (Maxwellian limit in parallel of aniso product kappa and still kappa in perp direction)